 - Mobile SDK - The field only accepts 4 digits.

-- App framework apps - If the field is built into an app installed from the Apps Marketplace.
+- App framework apps - If the field is built into an app installed from the Zendesk Marketplace.
 Apps could view the outgoing field contents in the browser console before it’s redacted by Zendesk.
 Evaluate any apps for this vulnerability before activating them.

 - Ticket sharing - The field can’t be shared between Zendesk accounts.